Rural Access to Care

 The taskforce is guided by a group of state leaders and subject matter experts.

-To learn about our taskforce team, view the Rural Access to Care for Improving Maternal and Infant Health Taskforce Member List.
+To learn about our taskforce team, view the Improving Maternal and Infant Health: Increasing Access to Care in Rural SC Taskforce Member List.

 Dr. Lisa Waddell